-Maine began participating in a national purple trap survey program in 2007.
-The number of traps hung in Maine has increased as EAB has been detected closer to our borders.
-In 2011, 200 traps were deployed in Maine.
-In 2012, more than 955 traps were hung across the state with the majority in Oxford and Franklin Counties.
+Maine has been participating in a national purple trap survey program since 2007.
+In 2014, over 600 traps will be deployed throughout Maine.
 The program is made possible by USDA APHIS, PPQ and cooperator resources.
-The Maine Forest Service, Division of Animal and Plant Health, Penobscot Nation Department of Natural Resources and USDA APHIS, PPQ all played roles in conducting the Maine survey in 2012.
-Maine Forest Service and its partners plan to deploy more than 850 traps in 2013.
+The Maine Forest Service, Division of Animal and Plant Health, Penobscot Nation Department of Natural Resources and USDA APHIS, PPQ all play roles in conducting the Maine survey.

 Perhaps the best tool for invasive insect detection is public awareness.
 Please learn more about EAB, and keep your eyes open for signs of its presence.
 If you think you've found it, please let us know.

 Approximate Timeline for Purple Trap Survey in Maine:

 December: Locations of grid cells identified through US Forest Service modeling efforts shared with the states.
 Emerald ash borer would be found beneath the bark this time of year.
 Woodpecker damage picks up this time of year, and can be an important clue in locating infestations of emerald ash borer.